GWlist/MongoDB/MongoDB-Instructions.md

 2. Check your currently selected database use the command `db`
 3. Check your databases list, then use the command `show dbs`

+**Note:** Your new created database is not present in list before you insert atleast one document into it.